palloncino/deploy-app-aws/README.md

 > ⚠️ If you're using OSX and Terminal, you can try this shell script from root:

+> ⚠️ You will need to modified to fit your paths!

 - `./osx-start-dev.sh`

+### **ABOUT THE CODE**

+The front-end application is inside of ./client folder, here we ll find a React application used with Typescript.

+Inside of ./server we - as you can imagine - find the server which is an express application.

 <br><br>

 # 🙋🏻‍♂️ **DEPLOYMENT 🚀 CLIENT APP**